theshahulhameedblog/dishcovery/privacy.md

-# Privacy Policy for Dishcovery
+# Privacy Policy for DishcoveryNow

 **Effective Date:** November 9, 2025
 **Last Updated:** November 9, 2025

 ## Introduction

-Welcome to Dishcovery ("we," "our," or "us").
+Welcome to DishcoveryNow ("we," "our," or "us").
 We are committed to protecting your privacy.
 This Privacy Policy explains how our mobile application collects, uses, and safeguards your information.

 ## Information We Collect

 ### Camera and Photo Library Access
-- **Camera Access**: Dishcovery requires camera access to capture photos of restaurant menus for translation purposes.
+- **Camera Access**: DishcoveryNow requires camera access to capture photos of restaurant menus for translation purposes.
 - **Photo Library Access**: The app may access your photo library to allow you to select previously taken menu photos.

 ### Menu Image Processing